Intercultural Competency

 formal training

-If you have completed an Endorsed Qualification or relevant Skill Set Course within the last three years, you have already satisfied this prerequisite.
+Completed an Endorsed Qualification or relevant Skill Set Course within the last three years?
+You have already satisfied this prerequisite.

 Language prof

-If you have completed other relevant training at a Higher Education (HE) or Vocational Education and Training (VET) institution within the last three years, NAATI may exempt you from having to sit this test.
-You will need to attach evidence of completing this training with your application form for NAATI to make an assessment.
+Completed other relevant training at a Higher Education (HE) or Vocational Education and Training (VET) institution within the last three years?
+NAATI may exempt you from having to sit this test.
+You will need to attach evidence of completing this training with your application for NAATI to make an assessment.

 IC EC